smusmo/data-visualization-in-python/README.md

 Title of the editorial: **A brief primer on data visualization opportunities in management research**

+Please click the **.ipynb** file to open and view the code and visualizations

 The data and code in this tutorial are prepared by Tengjian Zou.
 All the errors belong to Tengjian Zou.

 [Tengjian Zou](https://www.researchgate.net/profile/Tengjian_Zou) is a PhD candidate in Strategic Management and Organization in Singapore Management University.